stefanprodan/dockelk/README.md

         tag: "nginx"
 ```

-In production you will probably don't want to specify the GELF address option on each service.
+In production you will probably don't want to specify the GELF address option for each service.
 If you expose the Logstash Shipper UDP port on the host you can set the address at the Docker engine level, so all your containers will use GELF as the default logging driver.

 ***Docker Engine GELF config***